 Causes of foot numbness

 Poor postures can put pressure on the nerves, preventing blood from circulating in the lower extremities.
-This is the most common cause of temporary numbness.
+It is the most common cause of temporary paralysis.

 Habits that numb the legs are: